-Walk almost 2 kilometers more, following the signs on dirt roads, for the final plateau push before Redondela.
+Walk about 2.5 kilometers more, following the signs on dirt roads, for the final plateau push before Redondela.
 This forest road made for a lovely, solitary walk.

-The Senda da Auga ends here, after a total of about 11 wonderful kilometers, turning left on the Camiño Condesa de Torrecedeira.
-Now we start the final steep descent into Redondela.
-Signs for accommodation are now abundant!
+The Senda da Auga ends here, after a total of about nine wonderful kilometers, turning left onto the Camiño Condesa de Torrecedeira.
+We had completed 25.1 kilometers at the end of the trail system.
+Now we started the final, three kilometer, steep descent into Redondela.
+Signs for accommodation were now abundant!

 Descend steeply on the Camiño Condesa de Torrecedeira.

-Continue downhill on the Camiño Condesa de Torrecedeira for 0.77 km , descending into Redondela until the bottom of the hill, where the street becomes divided.
+Continue downhill on the Camiño Condesa de Torrecedeira for about 0.77 km, descending into Redondela until the bottom of the hill, where the street becomes divided.

 Walk 0.6 km total on the Camiño das Cardosas and as the road steepens and looks like it is going nowhere, suddenly it comes out at the railroad track, turns and walks under the tracks and brings you the Estrada Vigo, the N-550, smack in the town of Redondela.

-Stay to the left and join the Rúa Pai Crespo to walk into the heart of town.
-In 200 meters, at this juncture with the Rúa José Regojo, below, there is a funky overhead bridge-type archectural feature.
+In 200 meters, at this juncture with the Rúa José Regojo, below, there is a funky overhead bridge-type architectural feature.

 Look to your right and you will see waymarks on the tower or "torre," leading you to a lovely side street for pedestrians only, called the Rúa Rita Otero.

-Walk 170 meters or so on this walking street, and come out at a busy street.
-There is a roundabout to your left, and across the street is a plaza with the Albergue Público de Peregrinos in sight.
+Walk about 200 meters or so on this walking street, and come out at a busy street.
+There is a roundabout to your left, and across the street is a plaza with the Albergue Casa Da Torre De Redondela.

-Carefully cross the street to the albergue.
+Carefully cross the street to this municipal albergue.
 It was full when we arrived.
 All the pilgrims we didn't see on our day twenty-one on the Camino Portugués had beaten us here!!
 Ha ha!

-We walked on by, around the right side on the plaza and up the stairs to the Rúa Isidoro Queimaliños, where there are more albergues, the A Casa de Herba...
+We walked on by, around the right side of the plaza and up the stairs to the Rúa Isidoro Queimaliños, where there are more private albergues, the A Casa de Herba...